OpenFreeEnergy/openfe/docs/guide/cli/quickrun.rst

 --------

 - :ref:`cli-reference` - full CLI reference for ``openfe quickrun``
-- :ref:`rbfe-cli-tutorial` - a tutorial on how to use the CLI to run hybrid topology relative binding free energy calculations.
+- :ref:`rbfe_cli_tutorial` - a tutorial on how to use the CLI to run hybrid topology relative binding free energy calculations.